 Our grant application cycle is currently closed and will re-open in Spring 2015 with a revised focus and structure.
 In general, To prepare for your targeted spay/neuter grant application:

 - Dedicate the bulk of your budget to spay/neuter expenses.
 You may also include other small expenses, such as transportation, marketing materials or other expenses directly related to your project.
 Please contact us if you have questions about permitted expenses.

 - Sign up for our email notifications.
-You may apply for a targeted spay/neuter grant during 2 open grant periods a year.
+You may apply for a targeted spay/neuter grant during open grant application grant periods.
 Our email alerts will let you know when the time is right.

 - Update your GuideStar profile.
 We'll pull some information for your application from GuideStar.

 - Decide which grant is right for you.
 You may apply for only 1 spay/neuter grant at a time: the targeted spay/neuter grant OR the free-roaming spay/neuter grant.

 - Be thorough.
 We review and approve grant applications throughout the open application period.
-To avoid delays, please make sure you've completed your application and included all attachments when you submit your proposal.
+To avoid delays, please make sure you've completed your application and included all required attachments when you submit your proposal.

 - Municipalities applying for the first time: All U.S. governmental entities applying online to PetSmart Charities for the first time are required to supply us with a copy of their Federal letter from the IRS.
 If your finance office does not have the original letter you will need to contact the IRS at 1-877-829-5500 for a copy of your “Governmental Information letter” free of charge.